MightyPork/php-sandbox/README.md

 Installation
 ------------

-Clone the git repo and run `composer install`, and place somewhere it in your webroot.
+Clone the git repo and place it somewhere in your webroot.

-You can also use the internal PHP server - just run:
+You can also use the internal PHP server - run:

     $ php -S localhost:1337

 And go to `http://localhost:1337`

-Alternatively, use the `Makefile` - run `make` and the server will start.
+You can also use the `Makefile` - run `make` and the server will start.

 Configuration
 -------------